 Some lens tests can be found here

-Light meters: Pentax digital (with additional IR/UV filter and lens hood)
+Light meters: mostly Pentax digital (with additional IR/UV filter and lens hood)

-And yes, I do own and use a digital camera, a Fuji X-Pro1.
+And yes, I do own and use digital cameras, a Fuji GFX 50s, a Fuji X-Pro1 and a Panasonic DMC-ZS100.

 Film and development